HieuDevs/ai-agent/ai-docs/evaluate_agent_details.md

 #### Beginner
 - **Style:** Very forgiving, focus on encouragement
+- **FIRST CHECK:** Is it relevant to AI's message?
 - **Criteria:**
-  - Excellent: Simple, clear sentence with correct basic grammar
+  - Excellent: **Relevant** AND simple, clear sentence with correct basic grammar
-  - Good: Communicates idea despite minor errors (articles, plurals)
+  - Good: **Relevant** AND communicates idea despite minor errors (articles, plurals)
-  - Needs Improvement: Major verb errors or incomprehensible meaning
+  - Needs Improvement: **Irrelevant** OR major verb errors or incomprehensible meaning
 - **Focus:** 1-2 key improvements, very simple explanations
-- **Approach:** Praise effort and basic communication
+- **Approach:** Check relevance first, then praise effort and basic communication

 #### Elementary
 - **Style:** Encouraging but attentive to basic patterns
+- **FIRST CHECK:** Is it relevant to AI's message?
 - **Criteria:**
-  - Excellent: Clear sentences with correct basic tenses and structure
+  - Excellent: **Relevant** AND clear sentences with correct basic tenses and structure
-  - Good: Mostly correct with minor tense or article issues
+  - Good: **Relevant** AND mostly correct with minor tense or article issues
-  - Needs Improvement: Incorrect tense usage or confusing structure
+  - Needs Improvement: **Irrelevant** OR incorrect tense usage or confusing structure
 - **Focus:** 2-3 improvement areas with clear examples
-- **Approach:** Check basic sentence structure (SVO), simple past/present tenses
+- **Approach:** Check relevance first, then basic sentence structure (SVO), simple past/present tenses

 #### Intermediate
 - **Style:** Balanced - encourage progress while addressing errors
+- **FIRST CHECK:** Is it relevant to AI's message?
 - **Criteria:**
-  - Excellent: Natural expression with varied structures and appropriate vocabulary
+  - Excellent: **Relevant** AND natural expression with varied structures and appropriate vocabulary
-  - Good: Good communication with some preposition/collocation issues
+  - Good: **Relevant** AND good communication with some preposition/collocation issues
-  - Needs Improvement: Multiple grammar errors or awkward phrasing affecting clarity
+  - Needs Improvement: **Irrelevant** OR multiple grammar errors or awkward phrasing affecting clarity
 - **Focus:** 3-4 improvement areas with explanations
-- **Approach:** Expect varied sentence structures and appropriate vocabulary
+- **Approach:** Check relevance first, then expect varied sentence structures and appropriate vocabulary

 #### Upper Intermediate
 - **Style:** Higher standards - expect natural expression
+- **FIRST CHECK:** Is it relevant to AI's message?
 - **Criteria:**
-  - Excellent: Sophisticated expression with natural flow and precise vocabulary
+  - Excellent: **Relevant** AND sophisticated expression with natural flow and precise vocabulary
-  - Good: Strong communication with minor style or collocation issues
+  - Good: **Relevant** AND strong communication with minor style or collocation issues
-  - Needs Improvement: Unnatural phrasing, wrong collocations, or grammar mistakes
+  - Needs Improvement: **Irrelevant** OR unnatural phrasing, wrong collocations, or grammar mistakes
 - **Focus:** 4-5 improvement areas with nuance explanations
-- **Approach:** Check complex structures, advanced vocabulary, subtle grammar
+- **Approach:** Check relevance first, then complex structures, advanced vocabulary, subtle grammar

 #### Advanced
 - **Style:** Near-native standards expected
+- **FIRST CHECK:** Is it relevant to AI's message?
 - **Criteria:**
-  - Excellent: Native-like expression with idioms and natural collocations
+  - Excellent: **Relevant** AND native-like expression with idioms and natural collocations
-  - Good: Very good with minor non-native patterns
+  - Good: **Relevant** AND very good with minor non-native patterns
-  - Needs Improvement: Unnatural collocations or inappropriate register
+  - Needs Improvement: **Irrelevant** OR unnatural collocations or inappropriate register
 - **Focus:** Subtle improvements and sophisticated alternatives
-- **Approach:** Expect idiomatic expressions, natural collocations, appropriate register
+- **Approach:** Check relevance first, then expect idiomatic expressions, natural collocations, appropriate register

 #### Fluent
 - **Style:** Native-level standards
+- **FIRST CHECK:** Is it relevant to AI's message?
 - **Criteria:**
-  - Excellent: Indistinguishable from native speaker with elegant expression
+  - Excellent: **Relevant** AND indistinguishable from native speaker with elegant expression
-  - Good: Nearly native with very subtle non-native elements
+  - Good: **Relevant** AND nearly native with very subtle non-native elements
-  - Needs Improvement: Noticeable non-native patterns or style issues
+  - Needs Improvement: **Irrelevant** OR noticeable non-native patterns or style issues
 - **Focus:** Refinements, sophistication, and elegance
-- **Approach:** Expect completely natural expression with subtle style nuances
+- **Approach:** Check relevance first, then expect completely natural expression with subtle style nuances

 ### 4. DisplayEvaluation
 Formats and displays evaluation in terminal.